 With this NMEA 2000 connection, the Orca Core gets access to all information on your boat's network.
 For instance, you can view depth information from an Airmar transducer, engine and fuel information from a Volvo Penta engine gateway, and AIS targets from a DigitalYacht AIS receiver.

 The Orca Core will share its location, heading and orientation via NMEA 2000 regardless of if any Orca Displays or Mobile Applications are connected.
-Because of this, the Orca Core can effectively replace the need for traditional NMEA 2000 GPS and compass units – providing location data for your VHF, autopilot, and similar devices.
+Because of this, the Orca Core can effectively replace the need for traditional NMEA 2000 GPS and compass devices – providing location and heading data for your VHF, autopilot, and similar devices.

 The Orca Core broadcasts information from the NMEA 2000 network and its built-in sensors wirelessly to the Orca Display and Orca Mobile Applications.
 It means that all your displays have access to the same rich navigation data – from depth to fuel and AIS targets.

-The Core receives power via your boat's DC power supply.
+The Core receives power via your boat's DC power supply with a draw of roghly 200mA.
 Typically it is connected on the same circuit as your other instruments.

 The Orca Display